revolalex/vue3-typescript/README.md

 - what is union opérators
 - what type assertions are
 - Use the new 'as' keyword in order to define custom types
+- What generics are
+- PropType helper method
+- Defining custom types on props